-Properties of atomic nuclei (atomic mass, nuclear cross-sections) are determined by the number of protons and number of neutrons (neutron number).
-It must be noted, especially nuclear cross-sections may vary by many orders from nuclide with the neutron number N to nuclide with the neutron number N+1.
-For example, actinides with odd neutron number are usually fissile (fissionable with slow neutrons) while actinides with even neutron number are usually not fissile (but are fissionable with fast neutrons).
-Heavy nuclei with an even number of protons and an even number of neutrons are (due to Pauli exclusion principle) very stable thanks to the occurrence of ‘paired spin’.
+Properties of atomic nuclei (atomic mass, nuclear cross-sections) are determined by the number of protons and the number of neutrons (neutron number).
+It must be noted especially nuclear cross-sections may vary by many orders from nuclide with the neutron number N to nuclide with the neutron number N+1.
+For example, actinides with odd neutron numbers are usually fissile (fissionable with slow neutrons), while actinides with even neutron numbers are not fissile (but fissionable with fast neutrons).
+Due to the Pauli exclusion principle, heavy nuclei with an even number of protons and an even number of neutrons are very stable thanks to the occurrence of ‘paired spin.’
 On the other hand, nuclei with an odd number of protons and neutrons are mostly unstable.

 Neutron and Atomic Numbers and Nuclear Stability

 Nuclear stability is a concept that helps to identify the stability of an isotope.
-To identify the stability of an isotope it is needed to find the ratio of neutrons to protons.
-To determine the stability of an isotope you can use the ratio neutron/proton (N/Z).
-Also to help understand this concept there is a chart of the nuclides, known as a Segre chart.
+It is needed to find the ratio of neutrons to protons to identify the stability of an isotope.
+To determine the stability of an isotope, you can use the ratio neutron/proton (N/Z).
+Also, to help understand this concept, there is a chart of the nuclides, known as a Segre chart.
 This chart shows a plot of the known nuclides as a function of their atomic and neutron numbers.
 It can be observed from the chart that there are more neutrons than protons in nuclides with Z greater than about 20 (Calcium).
-These extra neutrons are necessary for stability of the heavier nuclei.
+These extra neutrons are necessary for the stability of the heavier nuclei.
 The excess neutrons act somewhat like nuclear glue.
 Only two stable nuclides have fewer neutrons than protons: hydrogen-1 and helium-3.

-Neutrons stabilize the nucleus, because they attract each other and protons , which helps offset the electrical repulsion between protons.
+Neutrons stabilize the nucleus because they attract each other and protons, which helps offset the electrical repulsion between protons.
 As a result, as the number of protons increases, an increasing ratio of neutrons to protons is needed to form a stable nucleus.
-If there are too many or too few neutrons for a given number of protons, the resulting nucleus is not stable and it undergoes radioactive decay.
-Unstable isotopes decay through various radioactive decay pathways, most commonly alpha decay, beta decay, gamma decay or electron capture.
-Many other rare types of decay, such as spontaneous fission or neutron emission are known.
+If there are too many or too few neutrons for a given number of protons, the resulting nucleus is not stable and undergoes radioactive decay.
+Unstable isotopes decay through various radioactive decay pathways, most commonly alpha decay, beta decay, gamma decay, or electron capture.
+Many other rare types of decay, such as spontaneous fission or neutron emission, are known.